School’s in Session: Please Drive with Safety in MindDownload a Full-Size Flyer (pdf)

 - Save money on gas and car maintenance

 - Be more aware of the options you have to get around without relying on a car

-- Try walking your kids to school (if you are able to) and get some exercise in while while also being good to the environment
+- Try walking or biking with your kids to school and get some exercise

 Important safety tips if your child is walking, biking, or rolling to school

 - Encourage children to wear bright colors when walking, biking, or rolling (skateboard, scooter, roller skates) and to use reflective tape on backpacks or jackets.